 Studies have shown that Vitamin A contained in carrot support eyes development of the foetus and protect the vision of the mother.
 Carrot contains Beta-carotene which acts as an antioxidant in pregnant women that protect both the mother and the baby from free radical which causes cancer and foetal development.

 Carrot eaten during pregnancy enhances the immune system from its vitamin C contained in it.
 Vitamin C plays an important role in defence mechanism in the body against infection.
 It can also protect the baby from infection during pregnancy.
 Potassium contained in carrot plays a role in muscle contraction mechanism.
 Sufficient intake of potassium by pregnant women prevents muscle cramp and helps the muscle function properly.
 Vitamin C contained in carrot can prevent anemia also by helping the absorption of iron during pregnancy.
+Even though Amenia is common in pregnancy, it wouldn’t hurt to look into something like lactoferrin anemia to find out more information.

 Calcium is essential for the growth of your baby.
 Calcium contained in carrot supports the growth of bones and teeth in the foetus and maintains the healthy bone of the mother.
 Carrot contains abundance of potassium that helps prevent gestational hypertension.
 Potassium plays the role in muscle contraction including the heart muscles.